jrburke/module/docs/design-background/locations-config.md

 Also a bit wordy to specify map config for pkg and pkg/.

-## locate in module code
+## normalize and locate in module bodies

-It is useful to call `module.locate('some/thing')` inside a module, to set up a path for instance, like for HTML src or href values.
-How best to do that?
+It is useful to call `module.normalize('some/thing')` or `module.locate('some/thing', 'css')` inside a module.
+For instance, to set up a path, like for HTML src or href values.
+How best to do that, since those loader hooks returns a promise?

-Right now, allowing default locate to take a string as first arg that gets auto-upgraded to object inside method.
-Right now it also can return just a string instead of a promise.

-But that assumes a loader plugin is not in play.
-How best to do that?
-Could limit it to be "will throw if plugin not already loaded", but then need to construct default locate method to not use a promise to call the plugin API if it is loaded.

-Also means overloading the behavior of locate.
-Does a "locateSync" make sense in that case?

-Same thing for `normalize`.
+In addition, the hooks take an `entry` object, where inside the module, just have a string for possibly relative module ID.

+**Summary**: New methods on `module` to allow for this inside a module: `module.normalize` and `module.locate` that synchronously return a value, and only take strings as their arguments.
+If the call involves a loader plugin that has not been loaded, then the method just throws, hopefully indicating that the loader plugin should be specified as a module dependency in order for resolution to work.

+It also leads to `moduleNormalize` and `moduleLocate` loader hooks and loader plugin overrides.